ellynnhitran/toxic-comment-classification/README.md

 # Toxic Comment Classification

 ```
-Challenge from Kaggle: The study of negative online behaviors
+Challenge from Kaggle: The study of negative online behaviors.
 ```

 ```
-Solution: Build a multi-headed model that’s capable of detecting different types of toxicity:
+Solution: Build a multi-headed model that’s capable of detecting 6 types of toxicity:
 toxic, severe toxic, obscene, threat, insult, identity hate.
 ```
 This script runs using Python 3.